1 Legal framework

 - Review of an order of the controller general of patents, designs and trademarks: The applicant may file a review application before the controller within one month of the date on which the original order was issued.

-- Appeal against an order of the controller: The applicant may appeal an order of the controller before the Intellectual Property Appellate Board within three months of receipt of the order.
+- Appeal against an order of the controller: The applicant may appeal an order of the controller before the high court within three months of receipt of the order.

 4 Validity/post-grant review and/or opposition procedures